twbs/bootstrap-sass/README.md

 //= require bootstrap
 ```

-You can also load individual modules, provid2.3.ed you sort out any related dependencies.
+You can also load individual modules, provided you sort out any related dependencies.

 ```js
 //= require bootstrap-scrollspy